The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 5. **Build a full CRUD, RESTful API using Express for a Todo List.
 A user can have many tasks and a task belongs to a user.
 Each endpoint should respond with the appropriate JSON response.
 Our API should support:**

-- An index route to see all of a user's tasks.
+   - An route to see all of a user's tasks.
-- A show route to see details about an individual task item.
+   - A route to see details about an individual task item.
    - The ability to update a task (i.e. mark complete)
    - Delete a task
    - Create a task

    **Deploy Your Project to Heroku and submit the link on Canvas.
 Provide the URL to your github repo as a comment in your submission.**